6.3.1.3 Dictatorships

 “endemic popular discontent, chronic political instability and repeated military coups, only brought to an end by the accession to power of Saddam Hussein in 1979”.

-• Some coups d’état are justified by economic dissatisfaction and claims that the current incumbent is performing badly.
+● A coup d’état might be justified by economic dissatisfaction and claims that the current incumbent is performing badly.
 For example, an LSE paper, Guarding the State or Protecting the Economy?: The Economic Factors of Pakistan’s Military Coups, concluded that there was a correlation between low economic growth rates and the incidence of military coups in Pakistan in 1958, 1965, 1977 and 1999.

 Max Weber, in paragraph 9 of his lecture Politics as a Vocation, referred to “‘charismatic’ domination” by a dictator whose legitimacy is granted by virtue of people’s respect for the leader and enthusiasm for the cause – though a new government then has to install institutions to become a relatively stable one-party State as described previously (6.3.1.2).
 Continued legitimacy depends upon being seen to govern in the interests of the people.

 It is difficult for a dictatorship to achieve a smooth handover of power at the end of the leader’s term of office.
-A coup d’état has been the solution in many cases, but that can lead to violence.
+Some dictators try to install a hereditary monarchy, as described below (6.3.1.4).
+A coup d’état has been the mechanism in many cases, but that can lead to violence.
 The best hope is for a peaceful transition to an elected presidency.

 Back